dbolin/Apex.Serialization/README.md

 Always reuse serializer instances when possible, as the instance caches a lot of data to improve performance when repeatedly serializing or deserializing objects.

+Fields with the [Nonserialized] attribute will not be serialized or deserialized.

+#### Settings

+You may pass a Settings object to the constructor of the binary class that lets you choose:
+- between tree or graph serialization (graph serialization is required for cases where you have a cyclical reference or need to maintain object identity)
+- whether functions should be serialized
+- whether serialization hooks should be called (any methods with the [AfterDeserialization] attribute will be called after the object graph is completely deserialized.)

 #### Tips for best performance

 Use sealed type declarations when possible - this allows the serializer to skip writing any type information